srnichols/StampsPattern/infra/alz-starter/README.md

 This folder contains minimal, safe-to-clone Bicep starters to help align your Azure Stamps Pattern with Azure Landing Zones (ALZ).

 Contents:
-- mg-policy-assign.bicep — Assign a Policy/Initiative at a management group scope.
+- mg-policy-assign.bicep, Assign a Policy/Initiative at a management group scope.
-- subscription-map.bicep — Reference existing platform/shared-services and cell subscriptions at tenant scope (no creation).
+- subscription-map.bicep, Reference existing platform/shared-services and cell subscriptions at tenant scope (no creation).

 Notes:
 - mg-policy-assign deploys at managementGroup scope.
 For DeployIfNotExists/Modify policies, add identity and location to the assignment resource.